NC Medicine

 Regardless of whether you want to take the central test for medical degree programmes (TMS), an internal test of a German university or the entrance examination of various universities abroad: it makes sense to prepare specifically and research information about the criteria of the test in question.
 This will increase your chances of being among the applicants after the test who are within the selection limits and can begin their studies in the next semester.

-We also want you to fulfil the required quota and therefore provide you with the necessary information as well as a practice platform with a large number of learning videos to prepare for the test.
+It is also important to us that you fulfil the required quota and therefore provide you with the necessary information and a practice platform with a large number of learning videos to prepare for the test.

 The Rural Physicians Act as an alternative route to studying medicine